nawadit/30daysofnode/Journal/Day Four/Day Four.md

 exports.myVariable = 42;
 ```

+From a module NodeJS only returns module.exports and not exports. exports are just a reference to module.exports, but when we assign new object literal to export the reference link between exports and module.exports gets broken and the module.expoorts remains an empty object {}.
+But if we only use exports.function(){} to assign a function to export the change will be reflected on module.exports too.

 ## ES Modules

 Node.js supports ECMAScript (ES) modules, indicated by the `.mjs` extension.
 ES modules offer a different syntax for importing and exporting, promoting compatibility with modern JavaScript.